2019/2020 Competency-Based Task/Competency List for Emergency Medical Technician II (8334/36 weeks)

 - Explain the EMT’s role during a call involving hazardous materials.

-- Evaluate the role of the EMT in a mass-casualty situation.
+- Evaluate the role of the EMT in a mass-casualty situation due to terrorism or disaster.

 Examining Requirements for Certification